Code Camp for Kids

 This weekend I was part of hosting a packed day of coding, playing and laughing.
-Digitalent, the company I work for, hosted a code camp for kids where 25 kids in the ages 7-11 came to learn the basics of programming and code.
+The company I work for hosted a code camp for kids where 25 kids in the ages 7-11 came to learn the basics of programming.
 This was the second time we hosted this kind of event.
 We are using Scratch as platform.
 Scratch is a free project developed at MIT and is a fun and interactive way of learning programming.
 If you want to learn basic programming and/or teach your kids the basics I absolutely recommend Scratch.
 A perfect platform for building interactive things together.
 There is also a Scratch Jr for the smallest.

 We recommended to start prototyping and test things out together on paper.
 That did not work very well since we had the computers available and everyone wanted to get started with Scratch straigh away.